MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

    :::image type="content" source="media/asan-cmake-configuration-dropdown.png" alt-text="Screenshot of the CMake configuration dropdown.":::

-   That selection opens the CMake Project Settings UI, which is saved in a CMakeSettings.json file.
+   That selection opens the CMake Project Settings editor, which is saved in a CMakeSettings.json file.

-1. Choose the **Edit JSON** link in the UI.
+1. Choose the **Edit JSON** link in the editor.
 This selection switches the view to raw JSON.

 1. Add the property: **“addressSanitizerEnabled”: true**